 Animal agriculturists in the state of New Jersey face problems and challenges unique to the Garden State.
 Through its teaching, research, and extension activities, the Department of Animal Sciences is committed to keeping New Jersey animal agriculture and related industries highly competitive by providing the latest technologies and problem solutions.
 The faculty constitute a cohesive, yet diverse body, implementing novel ideas in molecular biology in animal science research while at the same time maintaining their understanding of practical on-farm problems such as controlling parasites and pests, feeding and nutrition, and optimizing growth and well-being in animals.
-The Department of Animal Sciences at Rutgers University is the only academic department in New Jersey that serves animal agriculture.
+Faculty research is supported by a number of laboratory and animal facilities.

 Read more about the Undergraduate Program

-The Graduate Program in Endocrinology and Animal Biosciences offers M.S. and Ph.D. degrees. both degrees emphasize research training.
-In addition to faculty from Rutgers and the University of Medicine and Dentistry of New Jersey, members of the Program come from research divisions of local pharmaceutical and agricultural industries.
+The Graduate Program in Endocrinology and Animal Biosciences offers M.S. and Ph.D. degrees that emphasize research training.
+Members of the program belong to numerous departments across Rutgers including Animal Sciences, Nutritional Science, Food Science, and Exercise Science and Kinesiology.
 Our graduate training emphasizes various aspects of endocrine physiology at the organismal, cellular and molecular levels.
 Major areas of research include: endocrinology of growth, lactation, and reproduction; neuroendocrinology and immune function; equine science; exercise physiology; and sustainable animal agriculture.

 Read more about the Graduate Program